Skip to main content

 Despite numerous attempts over the years to prohibit flag burning, the Supreme Court continues to find that the First Amendment protects the act as symbolic or political speech or expression.
 One of these attempts included a failed 2006 constitutional amendment known as the Flag Desecration Amendment.
 The proposed amendment never passed the U.S. Senate and made no further progress in becoming law.

-While flag burning is no longer a criminal offense, laws are still on the books concerning the proper care of the flag.
-The Federal Flag Code does not prescribe penalties for desecrating the flag.
-It does provide guidance on proper care for the national symbol.
+While flag burning is no longer a criminal offense, laws are still in place concerning the proper care of the flag.
+The Federal Flag Code does not prescribe penalties for desecrating the flag, but it does provide guidance on proper care for the national symbol.

 While you may not be charged with a crime under now-defunct state and federal flag burning laws, you can still be charged with a number of crimes against the government while exercising your right to protest.